 3. Look at their experience, portfolio, and prices

 We’ve established that there are a huge number of web designers floating around the web, so how do you narrow down your search?
 There are certain things to look for when you are assessing the Company that has caught your eye.

 3.1.
 Years of experience

 With experience comes knowledge and technical know-how.
 Design these days is a fast-moving game, with new trends, techniques, and fashions.
 The design companies that have been around for a while are well aware of this, they use their past successes and add to their box of tools.
-Not only does experience equate to knowledge but if a company has been successfully functioning for a significant period of time they must be doing something right as regards customer service and satisfaction.
+Not only does experience equate to knowledge but if a company has been successfully functioning for a significant period of time it must be doing something right as regards customer service and satisfaction.

 All designers in any field want to show off their best work so why should web designers be any different.
 Web companies’ sites will contain a portfolio of past projects.
-These are worth checking out, you’ll see the skills that they use, styles that they work with, and how varied their work can be.
+These are worth checking out, you’ll see the skills that they use, the styles that they work with, and how varied their work can be.
 They might also inspire new ideas for your site or at least give you an idea of what look you would like to achieve.
 Designers like an example of work you like so they can get a feel for what you want, it helps clarify your vision and gives them something concrete to work with, so keep a record of what works for you.

 3.4.
 Possible changes